So you’re looking to bring more traffic to your website but you’re not sure how.

 When Google and other search engines rank your site in terms of quality, your domain authority is taken into account.
 Your domain authority essentially is a score that search engines give your site based primarily on both the age of your site and the number of quality websites linking back to yours.

 For instance, pretend you wrote a great blog about the prime aeration periods for cool season grasses, such as Kentucky Blue Grass.
-Then John Deere were to link to your site to reference that blog, your site would gain valuable “link juice” from such a credible source as John Deere.
+Then John Deere was to link to your site to reference that blog, your site would gain valuable “link juice” from such a credible source as John Deere.
 Search engines would then assume John Deere, a credible source, notices your site as a credible source as well.

 Although linking out to other relevant sources that match your content can provide you with great SEO value, it is nowhere near as effective as having sites link to yours.